VirtualAeroLab/VirtualAeroLab.github.io/_posts/2018-5-7-my-cfd-setup.md

 ---
 layout: post
-title: My CFD Setup
+title: "My CFD Setup"
 date: 2018-5-7
-excerpt: "A general breakdown of the tools that will be used at all stages for CFD workflow."
+excerpt: "A general breakdown of the tools that will be used at all stages for CFD workflow.
+Will this remove the more sign?
+I need to continue typing to see what happens or whatever."
 tags:
   - CFD
   - Tools